Jeannine R. Goetz, Ph.D., RD, LD

 Director, Dietetic Internship Graduate Certificate Program, Dietetics and Nutrition

 Director, Dietetics and Integrative Medicine Graduate Certificate, Dietetics and Nutrition

 Associate Professor, Dietetics and Nutritionjgoetz@kumc.edu

-Jeannine Goetz, Ph.D., RD, LD, is a registered dietitian and has 12 years of experience working within the research field with expertise in weight management, food security, and dietary assessment.
+Jeannine Goetz, Ph.D., RD, LD, is a registered dietitian and has more than ten years of experience working within the research field with expertise in weight management, food security and dietary assessment.
 She is responsible for teaching courses DN/DIET 876 Interventions for the Prevention and Management of Obesity and DN 819 Scientific Writing for the Nutritional Sciences.

 Goetz currently serves as program director for KU’s collaboration in the distance-learning master’s in dietetics and nutrition program through the Great Plains Interactive Distance Education Alliance.
+She also serves as director of the certificate program in dietetics and integrative medicine and the dietetic internship graduate certificate program.
 In addition to her responsibilities in the department, Goetz is also the assistant director for the KU Weight Control Research Project.